ZarehD/AspNetStatic/Readme.md

 ### Partial Static Site

-In this senario, you want some of the pages in your ASP.NET Core app to be static, but still want other routes to be served as dynamic content per request (pages/views and JSON API's).
+In this scenario, you want some of the pages in your ASP.NET Core app to be static, but still want other routes to be served as dynamic content per request (pages/views and JSON API's).
 When the app runs, static (.html) files will be generated for routes you specify.
 The website will then serve these static files for the specified routes, and dynamic content, as usual, for others.

 > While static files are being generated, requests for which the static file hasn't yet been generated will be served as dynamic content using the source (.cshtml) page.
-Once the static file has been generated, it will be used to statisfy requests.
+Once the static file has been generated, it will be used to satisfy requests.

 The configuration options are the same as for a standalone static site, except the following:
  - The destination root folder must be `app.Environment.WebRoot`.
  - You must do one of the following (can do both):
    - Use the AspNetStatic fallback middleware.
-   - Allow links in generaed static files to be updated.
+   - Allow links in generated static files to be updated.
  - Do not exit the app after static files are generated (obviously, right?)

 Like this: